-Maria Luisa Boyce serves as CBP's senior advisor to the Commissioner for trade and public engagement.
-Boyce assumed this role, after serving as the assistant commissioner for CBP's Office of Public Affairs.
+Maria Luisa Boyce serves as U.S. Custom and Border Protection’s (CBP) Senior Advisor to the Commissioner for Trade and Private Sector Engagement and Director for the Office of Trade Relations.
+Mrs. Boyce assumed this role, after serving as the Assistant Commissioner for CBP's Office of Public Affairs.

-Before joining the federal government, Boyce served as president of the Border Trade Alliance, a Phoenix-based organization that represents 2 million stakeholders involved in border and trade issues in the U.S., Canada and Mexico.
+Before joining the federal government, Mrs. Boyce served as President of the Border Trade Alliance, a Phoenix-based organization that represents 2 million stakeholders involved in border and trade issues in the U.S., Canada and Mexico.

-A native of Bogotá, Colombia, Boyce is fluent in Spanish and is conversational in French.
+A native of Bogotá, Colombia, Mrs. Boyce is fluent in Spanish and is conversational in French.
 She received her bachelor's degree in finance and international relations from the Universidad Externado de Colombia.
-Prior to joining the Border Trade Alliance, she was a financial analyst at Bank One International Corporation and also had been involved with the National Federation of Merchants in Colombia.
+She also received certificate from the Harvard Kennedy School of Government for completing the Strategic Management for Regulatory and Enforcement Agencies Executive Course.